patlamontagne/react-hooks/readme.md

 const { position, error, enableService } = usePosition(true);

 useEffect(function() {
-    // Ask the browser to enable the geolocation service on component render. enableService();
+    // Ask the browser to enable the geolocation service on initial render. enableService();
 }, []);